 Be a Good Financial Role Model

-The majority of what children learn comes from watching their parents and family, so it is important to set a good example.
-For example, impulse buying every item you see will teach your children that spending randomly and ignoring budget goals is okay.
-By focusing on savings and smart purchases, children will learn an appropriate time and place to spend money.
+Impulse buying every item you see will teach your children that it is okay to spend randomly and ignore budget goals.
+By focusing on savings and smart purchases, children will learn that there is an appropriate time and place to spend money.

 Teaching Kids About Money – Summarized

-• Children learn differently, so what works for one family may not work for another.
+• We believe every child learns differently, so the selected option for one family may not work for everyone.

 Speak With a Trusted Advisor